FLEET COOPER, SR, & FAMILY

 My review of microfilmed records of Surry County at the Library of Virginia revealed that the 1725 patent to Benjamin COOPER of Isle of Wight was sold by a Benjamin COOPER in 1747 who made his mark with a very distinctive "O," very much like that of Benjamin "O" COOPER who made his will in Granville Co., NC, in 1759.
 In my mind, that settled it once and for all that the Benjamin COOPER of Philadelphia was not the one who received the Surry land patent while living in Isle of Wight in 1725.
 I had already discovered a record in Philadelphia County showing a Benjamen (sic) COOPER as a landowner in 1734.
 That Benjamin was living in the same township as one who purchased land there in 1720 and was reported to be a son of James, presumably the same James who many COOPER descendants wish to claim because of his ties back to Sir George Ashley COOPER and his illustrious ancestry of England.
 My confirmation further helps to explain why I have long had difficulty understanding the odd migration pattern of Benjamin of Philadelphia, as initially reported by Murphy Rowe Cooper in his 1931 book.
 It seems strange to me that Benjamin would have come from Philadelphia to Isle of Wight in the extreme southeastern part of Virginia, stayed a few years, then moved back up to the northern part of Virginia for a few years, to an area that eventually became Loudoun County, only to be reported later living in Kentucky.
 Some descendants have even claimed that before Benjamin went to Kentucky, he left Loudoun and went to North Carolina.
 A strange migration pattern, to say the least.
 I do not believe that Benjamin of Philadelphia lived in all of those places, certainly not in Isle of Wight County, VA.

-A few of years ago, I surmised that the Benjamin and Fleet who sold their respective Southampton County properties in 1757 might be related, possibly as brothers or first cousins.
-The proximity of their respective land holdings and the coincidental 1757 sale suggested that they might be leaving the area for more promising land.
-That seems to be the case.
+Many years ago, I surmised that the Benjamin and Fleet who sold their respective Southampton County properties in 1757 might be related, possibly as brothers or first cousins.
+The proximity of their respective land holdings and the coincidental 1757 sales suggested that they might be leaving the area for more promising land.
+That seemed to be the case.
 If one looks at the names of the offspring of Benjamin "O" and of Fleet, one can immediately grasp the similarities.
 Benjamin "O" COOPER certainly appears to have followed the then prevalent English naming patterns.
 Perhaps Fleet also adhered to this practice of naming offspring.

 English and Welsh Naming Patterns 1700-1870: